Gingerbread Blender Cake (Dairy-Free, Gluten-Free)

 Instructions

-1. Preheat the oven to 350 and thoroughly oil a 6-cup bundt pan.
-Use your fingers to ensure oil gets into every little corner.
+2. Preheat the oven to 350 and thoroughly oil a 6-cup bundt pan.

-2. Measure all of the cake ingredients into a blender, putting the wet ingredients in first to facilitate easy blending.
-Process until you have a thick batter that's homogeneous throughout.
-It should only take a minute or two in a high-power blender.
+3. Measure all of the cake ingredients into a high-power blender, putting the wet ingredients in first to facilitate blending.
+Process until the batter is thick and homogeneous.

-4. Bake at 350 degrees for about 60-70 minutes until a cake tester or toothpick comes out clean.
-The edges will brown quite rapidly because of the molassess content, so keep a close eye on it.
+5. Bake at 350 degrees for about 60-70 minutes until a cake tester or toothpick comes out clean.

-7. To mix the icing, add tiny increments of ginger liqueur (or water) to the confectioner's sugar until you have a thick, drizzly icing.
-Just add a bit at a time, otherwise the icing can become too runny very quickly.
-Add a few pinches of pink pitaya powder to color it a delicate pink color.
+7. To mix the icing, add the ginger liqueur (or water) a teaspoon at a time to the confectioners' sugar until the icing is thick and creamy.
+Add a few pinches of pink pitaya powder to create a delicate pink color.

-8. Drizzle the icing across the top of the cake and then garnish it with pomegranate arils before the icing hardens.
+8. Drizzle the icing across the top of the cake and then garnish it with pomegranate arils.
+Allow the cake to sit at room temperature for an hour or two, until the icing hardens.

 Leave a Comment